 - School Counsellor (Alex) – trained by Relate especially for working with children

 - PSA (Mrs Norma Hallett) – support for parents

 In 2014, extra funding was gained through a bid to the Ministry of Defence Support Fund.
 This was used to train staff in support techniques and counselling, and we are now better placed to give appropriate and timely support to our service families and children as and when the need arises.

 Many schools are already going that extra mile to help support our children but with this funding we are able to ensure that new schemes and initiatives can be introduced to both develop and further your children’s education and wellbeing.
 The first step is to make contact.
 We know ‘one size doesn’t fit all’ so we are here to listen and help where needed.
 To summarise, our aim is to ensure all military families have consistent and continuous provision for their children’s learning, pastoral care and special educational needs, to ensure that they progress and achieve their undoubted potential.

-Gareth Flemington (Headteacher – St Mark’s C.E.
-Junior School)
+Gareth Flemington (Headteacher – St Mark’s C of E Junior School)

 You may find some of the following links useful:

 - Child Education Advisory Service (CEAS) – Information and support to Service families and eligible MOD civilians on all aspects of the education of their children in the UK and overseas